Sauravkumarv/contactManagerApp/README.md

 Create a .env file in the server/ folder:

 PORT=5000
-MONGO_URI=mongodb://localhost:27017/contactDB
+MONGO_URI=your database url

 Start the backend server
 npm start

-Server will run at 👉 http://localhost:5000
+Server will run at 👉 http://localhost:5004

 3️⃣ Frontend Setup
-cd ../client
+cd ../client or frontend
 npm install

 Run the frontend
 npm start

-React app runs at 👉 http://localhost:3000
+React app runs at 👉 you frontend url

 4️⃣ CORS Setup (if needed)

 In your backend (server.js or index.js):

 import cors from "cors";
-app.use(cors({ origin: "http://localhost:3000" }));
+app.use(cors({ origin: "(http://localhost:5173)" }));

 🚀 How to Run the Application